How to tell the difference between normal adolescence and more serious conditions.

 Adolescence is frequently accompanied by a grieving period triggered by a sudden awareness of the fragilities of life.
 As teens enter into developmental depression, they engage in disquieting meditations about death, symbolic of their loss of innocence and childhood identity.
 The realization of mortality, that loved ones and they themselves are vulnerable begins to darken their outlook.

-Though developmental depression causes internal unrest, it also signals a fresh chapter in a teenager’s life in which a new sense of self begins to emerge.
+Though developmental depression causes internal unrest in adolescence, it also signals a fresh chapter in a teenager’s life in which a new sense of self begins to emerge.
 This unrest is normal and necessary; teenagers cannot forge a cohesive sense of self without sifting through these insecurities and uncertainties.
 The two key issues of developmental depression—identity and separation-individuation— must be wrestled with.
 If not, teenagers remain mired in outdated, early childhood behaviors such as temper tantrums or bullying.

 The following features of adolescent developmental depression are suggested: